theo43/silver-giggle/README.md

 [![Training](https://github.com/theo43/silver-giggle/actions/workflows/training_workflow.yml/badge.svg)](https://github.com/theo43/silver-giggle/actions/workflows/training_workflow.yml)

+This project aims at using MLOps best practices to create, validate NLP models on AWS SageMaker, and productionize them with an API.

 ## Architecture
-This project aims at containing in a single mono repo everything you need to `experiment` (train and validate your models), and then create the Docker images you need to push these models to `production`. `packages` is where the code used on one hand to validate models during experiments, on the other hand in production, is tested and packaged.
+This single repository contains everything you need to `experiment` (train and validate your models), and then create the Docker images you need to push these models to `production`. `packages` is where the code used on one hand to validate models during experiments, on the other hand in production, is tested and packaged.
 It is then only written once at a single place to avoid duplications.